Skip to navigation Skip to content

 • No:

-• Advise the customer the date their exemption will expire
+• Tell the customer the date their exemption will expire

-• Explain failure to provide their partner/former partner’s TFN will result in their CCS claim being made not effective, meaning the claim will be taken as never being received.
+• Explain failure to provide their partner’s TFN will result in their CCS cancelling as their original claim will be made not effective, meaning the claim will be taken as never being received.
 This may result in the customer incurring an overpayment for any CCS/ACCS paid during the period of the exemption

 • Record details of the review and outcome in a Note